-Fun fact that I bet you didn’t know about me: I’ve been making (and wearing) homemade all-natural organic deodorant for a year now.
+Fun fact that I bet you didn’t know about me: I’ve been making (and wearing) homemade all-natural organic deodorant since 2011.
 My husband wears it too.
 It only is $1.89 a batch, I don’t have to reapply a few times a day, I don’t sweat like crazy, and I don’t smell like a dirty hippie.

 That’s right, you won’t smell.
 My husband didn’t believe me and waited a month after I did to try it.
 I practically made him try it before heading out to work in the yard.
 A super sweaty activity.

 He came in, and I had an I told you so moment in my head.
 And now he bugs everyone to use it too. :)